Introduction

 -

-The instructions sidebar (where you are reading this) can be resized by dragging its border.
+The instructions panel (where you are reading this) can be resized by dragging its border.
 This is useful if you need extra space for the main panel.

 -